cyclr/docs/pages/v2/05-application-connectors/information/salesforce-information.md

 </section>
 <section class="card">

-## Working with CSV documents
+## Work with CSV documents

-To retrieve the contents of a CSV document, you will need to take the following steps:
+You can use Cyclr to retrieve the contents of CSV documents:

-1. Find the Document ID.
-This can be found in the response you recieved when you made the file, or by running "List Content Documents".
+1. Find the Document ID in the response you recieve when you make the file, or by run **List Content Documents** to retrieve the Document ID.
-2. Use this ID in a "Get Content Version" call to get the Content Version ID.
+2. Use the Document ID in a **Get Content Version** call to get the Content Version ID.
-3. Enter the Content Version ID in a "Get Content Document Data (CSV)" call.
+3. Enter the Content Version ID in a **Get Content Document Data (CSV)** call.
-4. You will need to add the fields within connector settings so that you can map them.
-The field location will be '[].yourcolumname' without quotes.
+4. Add the fields within connector settings so that you can map them.
+Enter the field location in the format `[].{yourcolumname}`

 </section>